mvdwetering/yamaha_ynca/README.md

 * Open the HACS page
 * Search for "Yamaha (YNCA)" in the HACS search bar
+* Click/tap on the integration to open the integration page
-* Press the Download button and wait for it to download
+* Press the Download button to download the integration
 * Restart Home Assistant

 Then configure the integration in Home Assistant as usual: